arschles/go-in-5-minutes/README.md

 Everything is organized into folders, starting with [`episode0`](https://github.com/arschles/go-in-5-minutes/tree/master/episode0) and going from there.

-The shortened URL for this repository is http://bitly.com/goin5minutes.
+Shortened URL for this repository: http://bitly.com/goin5minutes.
+Shortened URL for screencasts: http://bitly.com/goin5minutesyt.

-The screencasts on are on YouTube at http://bitly.com/goin5minutesyt.

 # Requests For New Screencasts